 About Corey Peters

 Sit skier Corey Peters, whose silver medal on debut at Sochi 2014 saw him return home as the only New Zealand medallist, Paralympic or Olympic, will start PyeongChang 2018 ranked 3rd and 8th in the world for Men’s Super-G Sitting and Downhill Sitting respectively.
 The New Plymouth native will contest both these events, along with two additional, the Men’s Super Combined and Giant Slalom Sitting.
 Peters competes in Sport Class LW12-1, for athletes with an impairment affecting both legs.
 Peters’ sustained a crushed spinal cord in 2009, following a motocross accident.
 His exceptional aptitude saw him win a gold and two silvers at recent World Cups in 2017 and two silvers at the 2017 World Para Alpine Skiing Championships.
-Read more here.
+Read more here on this link.